 2.1.3 Structural layer:

 3.1 Manways - All closed top tanks shall be provided with a minimum 24 inch diameter flanged manway with bolted cover.
-All tanks with a straight shell height greater than 12 feet shall be provided with a minimum 24 inch diameter flanged side manway with bolted cover.
-Bolted manways shall be provided with 1/8 inch thick full face EPDM gaskets and zinc plated bolting.
+All tanks with a straight shell height greater than 12 feet shall be provided with a minimum 24-inch diameter flanged side manway with bolted cover.
+Bolted manways shall be provided with 1/8 inch thick full-face EPDM gaskets and 316 Stainless Steel bolting.

 Manway stub flange and cover shall be hand lay-up construction with the inner surface and interior layer using the BPO/DMA cured resin system.

 3.2 Flanged Nozzles - All flanged nozzles shall be of hand lay-up construction with the pipe stub molded integrally with the pipe flange.
-Compression molded or cemented on flanges are prohibited.
+Compression molded or cemented on flanges is prohibited.
 The resin used for the inner surface and interior layer of flanged stubs shall be the BPO/DMA cured resin system.
 Nozzles 4 inch diameter and smaller shall be gusseted conically or with four (4) 3/8 inch thick plate gussets.
-Plate gussets shall be suitably laminated to the flange back side, hub, pipe neck, and tank wall.

-3.3 Installation of all manways and flanged nozzles shall be the flush-type per ASTM D3299-95a or ASTM D4097-95a.
+3.3 Installation of all manways and flanged nozzles shall be the flush-type per ASTM D3299 or D4097.
 Penetrating-type installation is not recommended in Sodium Hypochlorite service.
+Nozzles less than 1½” diameter should not be used

 3.4 All interior overlays of nozzles, manways, and other internal accessories shall incorporate the BPO/DMA cured resin system.